gertingold/tools4scicomp/manuscript/git.rst

    :width: 30em
    :align: center

-   Creation of a new project in a Gitlab repository.
+   Creation of a new project in a GitLab repository.

 .. _gitlab-create-project-2:
 .. figure:: img/gitlab-create-project-2.png